How to Keep Kids & Pets Safe Around Shop Equipment

 Welding, for example, causes the release of fumes from metals that can be toxic without proper ventilation.
 The sparks, intense heat, and falling metal chips can cause severe burns.
 The bright light from the flame can even cause eye damage.

-A child won't know this -- they'll just see Daddy or Mommy doing something new.
-They may be able to get dangerously close to you before you notice.
+A child won't know this -- they'll just see their parents doing something new.
+They may be able to get dangerously close to you before you even notice.

 Before starting on any heavy-duty project, make sure your child is being monitored -- or put a lock on your workshop or garage door to ensure they can't get in.

-As your child ages, you may feel comfortable having them hang out with you or assist on projects.
-As their awareness and ability grows, you may be able to relax some of the safety measures you've taken.
+As your child gets older, you may feel more comfortable having them hang out with you or assist on projects.
+As their awareness and ability grows, you may be able to relax some of the safety measures you've decided to put into place.

 Your kids will be interested in what you're doing in your workshop.
 That interest can progress from merely watching to doing projects of their own.
 It's up to you to decide when they're ready to progress to the next step, but here are some basic guidelines.